Kloudations/Kloudations/README.md

 🌈 -- My skin/morph style usually has a rainbow theme to it, unless the colors are difficult to blend otherwise.
 It can vary between dull and bright; there's no realtime consistency with it.
 Regardless, if you see someone that appears to be "skittlefied", you've likely spotted the one and only Kittspi (me 😊).

 ❌ -- I dislike copying/taking hard inspo.
 Vice versa as well.
 If I end up having a similar morph/skin to any of yours, varying on mood, then I could change its design; just ask me. **I have my socials tagged to nearly all of them.
-If you do not see the following social tags then it's not me:**
+These are my tags of currently:**

 * **(PATREON- ☁️ Kloudy Kittspi..)**